vlaght/vlaght/README.md

 - ✌🏻 Hi, I’m @vlaght
-- 🐍 I’m python-chanter
+- 🐍 I’m mostly a python-chanter (though I wish to chisel things in Ruby)
-- 👀 I’m interested in web-developing, especially backend-site
+- 👀 I’m a software developer, my specialty is the backend stuff
-- 📟 How to reach me - @v1aght on telegram
+- 📟 How to reach me - @v1aght on telegram, vl4gh7@gmail.com for your mails

 <!---
 vlaght/vlaght is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.